PRECIOUS-Gold slips on expectations of higher U.S. rates and dollar

 Higher U.S. interest rates tend to boost the dollar, putting pressure on gold prices by increasing the opportunity cost of holding non-yielding bullion.

 “Sellers remain in control and it is quite technical trading at the moment.
-We are currently operating in a tight range of $1,181 - $1,193,” said Saxo Bank analyst Ole Hansen.
+We are currently operating in a tight range of $1,181 - $1,193,” Saxo Bank analyst Ole Hansen said.

 “If we break below $1,181, there is a heightened risk of a move toward an August low of $1,160.”